jamescowling/rap-genie/README.md

 ## TODO

-- seems like the vector results are getting returned in reverse order? check this
 - change mascot to something more cartoony
 - only index songs that are popular, or rank them by popularity
 - link display to genius listing